-- (10) Statewide Holdings, Inc. is the successor entity to Traffic Control and Safety Corp. and was formed as part of the reorganization process. - (11) Cost amounts represent unearned income related to undrawn commitments. - (12) Represents an unfunded commitment to fund limited partnership interest. - (13) Investment was on PIK non-accrual status as of September 30, 2012. - (14) Investment is not a qualifying asset as defined under Section 55(a) of the 1940 Act.
+- (10) Investment has undrawn commitments and a negative cost basis as a result of unamortized fees.
+Unamortized fees are classified as unearned income which reduces cost basis. - (11) Represents an unfunded commitment to fund limited partnership interest. - (12) Investment was on PIK non-accrual status as of September 30, 2012. - (13) Investment is not a qualifying asset as defined under Section 55(a) of the 1940 Act. - (14) The loan agreements for the Eagle Hospital Physicians, Inc. and Specialty Bakers LLC credit facilities state that the revolvers are structurally junior to the term loans in the respective capital structures.
+Thus, the unrealized appreciation (depreciation) on the loan tranches of these facilities has been allocated accordingly.